-The Send Time Optimization feature lets Admins configure messages to be sent to recipients when they are most likely to open the message.
-Higher Logic Thrive Marketing Enterprise (Thrive Marketing Enterprise) queries historical "open" metrics in order to determine when recipients typically open email messages, and then sends messages as close as possible to that typical-open time in order to increase the likelihood of the message being at the top of their inbox and being opened.
+This feature lets Admins configure messages so that they get sent to recipients when the recipients are most likely to open the message.
+Higher Logic queries historical "open" metrics in order to determine when recipients typically open email messages, and then sends messages as close as possible to that typical-open time in order to increase the likelihood of the message being at the top of their inbox and being opened.

-NOTE: Send Time Optimization is available in all Thrive Marketing Enterprise accounts, but it is not enabled by default.
+NOTE: Send Time Optimization is available in all accounts, but it is not enabled by default.
 To have it enabled in your account, create a case.

 Set optimization for a message

 When this feature is enabled, the Send on multiple schedules check box displays on a message's Send Message To Group page.